luzalbaposse/web-dapp/README.md

 # Talent Protocol

-> Support talent you believe in and be rewarded when they succeed.
+> Support talent you believe in and be rewarded when they succeed!

 Talent Protocol is a decentralized platform where talent can create a personal token, and where supporters can make angel investments in someone's career to become a part of their journey.